 "generic surname" coat of arms.

 In other words, the Holmes-Corey "coat of arms" is fake, and that's why Jeanette never displayed it.
+Jeanette never wanted the public to see it.
 For more details, see the web page "Woodworth Coat of Arms".

 I've tried to find the Holmes-Corey, Ltd Heraldry Library of